Signing People's Names in American Sign Language

-My name is John, which, as you can guess, is a pretty common name.
+My name is John, which, as you may guess, is a pretty common name.
 The benefit of having a common name growing up is that whenever I went into a gift shop that had items with names on them, such as cups, buttons, belts, or what-have-you, I could always find one with my name on it.
-In sign langage, unlike the items in the gift shop, there is no sign for John.
-That is, there is no specific sign that can be used for everyone who has the name JOHN (or any other name).
+In sign language, unlike the items in the gift shop, there is no sign for John.
+That is, there is no specific sign that can be used for everyone who has the name John (or any other name).

 Since there is no common sign for a name, when refering to a person by name, you often just fingerspell it.

 If you are searching for a name that has another English meaning, such as "AUTUMN", you will see the sign for the non-name meaning.
 In this case, you want the fingerspelled version of AUTUMN not the sign for the season of the year.
-To see the fingerspelled version, just click on the "FS" button to the right of the word to switch to the fingerspelled version.
+To see the fingerspelled version, just click on the "fingerspell" button under the word to switch to the fingerspelled version.

-When you are signing directly to someone, you often just sign YOU (point at him or her) to refer to the person you are talking with and ME (point at yourself) to refer to yourself.
-When you are talking about someone else who is NOT there, you can use a similar technique, called pointing in space.
-In this case, you would identify the person by fingerspelling their name (or describing them, such a "my father"), and then pointing at a location in space (usually to the left or right of you.)
+When you are talking about someone else who is NOT there, you may use a similar technique, called pointing in space.
+In this case, you would identify the person by fingerspelling their name (or describing them, such a "my father"), and then pointing at a location in space (usually to the left or right of you).
 The first point marks the space that represents the person you named.
-Afterwhich, when refering to the person in the conversation, you can just point to the location you marked.
+After which, when refering to the person in the conversation, you can just point to the location you marked.
 This is another big time saver when refering to someone many times during a conversation.